-In the event the executive is terminated without cause by the Company or the executive leaves for "good reasons" as defined in the RSU agreement, within 12 months after a change in control of the Company, then the unvested RSUs will fully vest.
-In the event of a termination "without cause" and if such recipient satisfies certain conditions for early retirement (as such term is defined in the form of RSU Award Agreement) for the acceleration of vesting of a number of RSUs equal to the product obtained by multiplying the number of unvested RSUs that would vest in the 12 month period commencing on the date of grant, or if later occurring, the most recent anniversary of the date of grant, the numerator of which is the number of whole months since the date of grant, or if later occurring, the most recent anniversary of the date of grant, and the denominator of which is 12 months, rounded down to the nearest whole share.
+In the event the executive is terminated without cause by the Company or the executive leaves for "good reasons" as defined in the RSU Agreement, within 12 months after a change in control of the Company, then the unvested RSUs will fully vest.
+In the event of a termination "without cause" and if such recipient satisfies certain conditions for early retirement (as such term is defined in the form of RSU Agreement) for the acceleration of vesting of a number of RSUs equal to the product obtained by multiplying the number of unvested RSUs that would vest in the 12 month period commencing on the date of grant, or if later occurring, the most recent anniversary of the date of grant, or if later occurring, the most recent anniversary of the date of grant, and the denominator of which is 12 months, rounded down to the nearest whole share.